Name: Monument Cankar Battalion in Dražgoše (Spomenik Cankarjevega bataljona v Dražgošah)

-Finally, it is interesting to point out that within this mosaic there are two banner flags which can be seen flying near the center of the scene (Photo 6).
+Finally, it is interesting to point out that within this mosaic there are two posters which can be seen near the center of the scene (Photo 7).
+Interetingly, these are depictions of posters that Šubic himself designed and distributed during the war.
 The first one, seen in the red colored flag, reads in Slovenian as "SMRT!
 SVO = BODO" which reads in English essentially as "DEATH!
 FREEDOM".
 Why the word freedom is hyphenated with an equals sign may simply be a stylistic decision by Šubic, however, it also may have been an overtly intentional symbolic decision to add an extra dimension of "equality" to the word 'freedom'.
-Finally, the orange colored banner flag reads in Slovenian as "BRATJE, PODAJMO SI ROKE", which roughly reads in English as "BROTHERS, TO ARMS", which is a line from the famous traditional Partisan battle song "BRATJE, LE K SONCU, SVOBODI", so very much fits into the 'resistance' and 'uprising' theme of the mosaic.
+Finally, the orange-colored banner flag reads in Slovenian as "BRATJE, PODAJMO SI ROKE", which roughly reads in English as "BROTHERS, TO ARMS", which is a line from the famous traditional Partisan battle song "BRATJE, LE K SONCU, SVOBODI", so very much fits into the 'resistance' and 'uprising' theme of the mosaic.

 "I decided for the location by looking for the point from which people could easily view the entire space of the dramatic battle...
 I used the hayrack motif, with its horizontal rhythm and vertical columns.
 The passages connection the three terraces, from Šubic's mosaic to Batič’s sculpture and further to the sightseeing platform, are linked by a spiral staircase – the life vein."